The Road to the Rock

 DAY 3 Cue to Meekatharra to Mount Augustus

 It’s the day you’ve been waiting for – you’re off to see the world’s biggest rock!
 Before you depart Cue, be sure to check out the Bell & Co emporium (located just next door to last night’s accommodation).
-Dating from to 1901, this delightful surprise serves as both modern day general store and working museum, with an original flying fox still in operation.
-A gold coin donation is enough for a demonstration this ingenious contraption, which served as a means of whisking coins quickly overhead via long looping cables in the air.
+Dating from 1901, this delightful surprise serves as both a modern-day general store and a working museum, with an original flying fox still in operation.
+A gold coin donation is enough for a demonstration of this ingenious contraption, which served as a means of whisking coins quickly overhead via long looping cables in the air.
 Simply pop your coin into a hanging pot, and watch it whiz through the air to the cashier enclosure up the back of the store – it’s a genuine relic from the days where gold coins were hard-won.

 King of the castle 👑 This is Peace Gorge, a popular picnic spot 3 kilometres from Meekatharra in the Gascoyne region.
 Proving to be a great adventuring and exploring area with magical colours appearing on the granite rocks.
 Drive along the Kingsford Smith Mail Run self-drive route to see the contrasting colours and beauty of the rocks 🚗 📸 @mllelara3 📍 Peace Gorge, Meekatharra, Gascoyne-Murchison, @westernaustralia @australia #goldenoutback #justanotherdayinwa #thisiswa #seeaustralia #westisbest #visitwa #westernaustralia #australia #outbackwa #australianoutback #landdownunder #straya #experienceaustralia #outbackaustralia #exploreaustralia #exploringaustralia #myaustralia #traveloutbackaustralia #aussieoutback #exploringaustralia #outbackoz #roadtripwa #driveyourselfwild #peacegorge #meekatharra #gascoyne #gascoynemurchison